 Follow these steps to create an application.

-- Enter an application name and description and then click Next.
+- Enter an application name and description, select Modules for Application Type, and then click Next.

 Time Period—Select whether to set up the calendar for 12 month or 13 period planning.
 For information about planning with 13 periods, see About 13-Period Calendars.